myrrlyn/myrrlyn.net/source/resume.html.md

 #### Others

 - Bash and Zsh scripting
-- D
 - Python
-- AVR, x86 assembly
+- AVR, MIPS, x86 assemblers

 ### Systems and Tools

 - Windows
     {:.cover}

-    I’ve used Windows all my life, and have experience in system administration and Windows Server usage.
+    I’ve used Windows all my life, and have some experience in system administration and Windows Server usage.
+I currently only use Windows at work.

-- Linux
+- GNU/Linux
     {:.cover}

     I started on Ubuntu, and now run Arch Linux as my daily-use system.
 I am